ZoneMinder/zoneminder/.github/ISSUE_TEMPLATE/bug_report.md

 - Version of ZoneMinder [release version, development version, or commit]
 - How you installed ZoneMinder [e.g. PPA, RPMFusion, from-source, etc]
 - Full name and version of OS
+- Browser name and version (if this is an issue with the web interface)

 **If the issue concerns a camera**
 - Make and Model